Notable People

 That decision fit the career.
 The daily show had become one visible expression of her authority, but it was never the whole thing.
 Mitchell was valuable to NBC because she could still do the underlying work: travel, interview, report, synthesize, and place a day's events inside a longer diplomatic and political arc.

 Her own institutional footprint also widened beyond broadcast.
-The University of Pennsylvania's Andrea Mitchell Center for the Study of Democracy and related Penn profiles show how her name became attached not only to journalism but to public argument about democracy itself.
+The University of Pennsylvania's Andrea Mitchell Center for the Study of Democracy and related Penn profiles show how her name became attached to journalism and public argument about democracy itself.
 That is a different kind of legacy, one rooted in civic influence rather than ratings alone.

 Her career also shows what television lost